Hooray Ranch- An exclusive High Adventure Company Property

 Mallard Mansion: This is the center piece of the Hooray Ranch Campus.
-It is a 10,000 square foot five bedroom home designed with acute attention to detail, absolutely no expense was spared it its construction.
-It is the perfect blend of old world charm and all the modern conveniences.
+It is a 10,000 square foot, five bedroom home designed with acute attention to detail.
+It is the perfect blend of old world charm with all the modern conveniences.
 This is a culmination of years of hunting all over the world, capturing the best of the best from the international travels of Mr. Dunn.
-Massive stone fireplaces, a private gun vault, wine cellar, and a world class outdoor kitchen/entertainment area are just a few of the features that compliment this amazing lodge.
-Imagine relaxing in front of the fireplace after a successful day’s hunt, taking in the view of 30,000 birds returning to the lake, just outside of the lodge.
+Massive stone fireplaces, a private gun vault, wine cellar, and a world class outdoor kitchen/entertainment area are just a few of the features that set this amazing lodge apart.
+Imagine relaxing in front of the fireplace after a successful day’s hunt, taking in a view of the lake.

-Pintail Palace: Pintail consists of two private suites, each with it own bath.
-It shares a commons area, and wet bar, offering a loft type atmosphere.
+Pintail Palace: Pintail consists of two private suites, each with its own bath, and a common area with a wet bar, offering a loft type atmosphere.
 This is a great space for a group of four.
-Whether a hunting party of four or a family, it lends itself wonderfully to satisfy even the most well traveled group.
+Whether a hunting party of four or a family, it will satisfy even the most well-traveled group.
 Pintail offers a great retreat to get away from it all, while still just a few steps from all the other amenities and activities Hooray has to offer.

 The Refuge: The refuge serves as the main gathering place.
 Its large open floor plan offers a great space to entertain large parties.
 It offers ten dual occupancy suites, six with private baths.
 It also serves as our dining area.
 In addition it is home to our signature “Duck Blind” Bar, a bar unlike any we have ever seen.
-Seven large flat screens located above a “Duck Blind” offering a relaxing spot to take in the game and a cold beverage.
-Or if you prefer relax in front of the huge fire place and enjoy the view of our roosting lake, holding as many as 30,000 waterfowl of every species each year.
+Seven large flat screen televisions located above a “Duck Blind” offer a relaxing spot to take in the game and a cold beverage.
+Or, if you prefer, relax in front of the huge fire place and enjoy the view of our roosting lake, holding as many as 30,000 waterfowl of every species each year.

 Hooray offers two exceptional packages that will surely fulfill your hunting desires.
 Each includes room and board, daily meals, transportation to the blind, guide, and a multitude of other amenities and activities offered by Hooray.
-Lodging ability alters with the size of group.
 Hooray is capable of housing up to 10 hunters in a private group, or a total of 10 hunters if multiple groups are lodging at the same time.